Derrick-Guo/Learning/Useful Python functions.md

 - `collections.Counter()` is a container that stores elements as dictionary keys, and their counts are stored as dictionary values.
 - `collections.namedtuples(typename, field_names)` Named tuples assign meaning to each position in a tuple and allow for more readable, self-documenting code.
 They can be used wherever regular tuples are used, and they add the ability to access fields by name instead of position index.
 - `all(iterable)` returns True when all elements in the given iterable are true.
 If not, it returns False.
+- `any(iterable)` returns True if any element of an iterable is True.
+If not, returns False.
 - `itertools.combinations(iterable, r)` returns the r length subsequences of elements from the input iterable.